jonlikesapples/SolaScriptura/README.md

-Application created as a side project during Summer 2018 to practice Front-End ReactJS.
+Application created by Jon Wong as a side project during Summer 2018 to practice Front-End ReactJS.
 Created using the create-react-app bootstrap.

 APIs used: